 The dog grows lots of fur around their legs, belly, and on some parts around the nose.
 The miniature Schnauzer comes with a coat of black, white, silver, or salt and pepper colors.

 Miniature schnauzers have a double, thick coat covering their bodies.
-Although thick, the coat is wiry.
-The miniature Schnauzer has less shedding than a lot of dogs, which is great news for people that suffer from allergies.
+Although comprehensive, the skin is wiry.
+The miniature Schnauzer has less shedding than many dogs, which is excellent news for people who suffer from allergies.

-This dog can weigh up to 20 pounds while standing at heights of14 inches.
-They are a playful dog and are at their happiest when around people all day.
+This dog can weigh up to 20 pounds while standing at heights of 14 inches.
+They are playful dogs and are happiest when around people all day.

-Being small, they are ideal for apartment living; however, they do need constant attention.
+Being small, they are ideal for apartment living but need constant attention.
 They are not a breed that likes to be left alone.

 The mountain cur is a dog defined by its simplicity, elegance, and agility.
 This mountain dog traces its origin in the United States of America.

 Their shape can be described as an athletic machine.
-They are a great lover of exercises and outings.
-This dog can be a perfect match for those who love traveling or going on walks through nature.
+They are a great lover of exercise and outings.
+This dog can be a perfect match for those who love traveling or walking through nature.

 Having a shiny, smooth coat, this dog preserves world-class elegance for its owners.
 The mountain cur is a master of handling different family members and will treat your children with love and tenderness.